luciaplacidi/luciaplacidi/README.md

 <h2>🌱 I’m currently working on ...</h2>
-- Machine Learning in Python
+- Financial Analysis in R

 <h2>📚 What I'm reading</h2>
 - The Data Detective: Ten Easy Rules to Make Sense of Statistics by Tim Harford